senkustream/wp-vite-theme/README.md

 If you check Vite URL in will contain empty file.
 Because it serve as a runner for your assets such as CSS and JavaScript.

 Just try edit `index.php`, save it!
 Check the browser without refresh the browser.
-Thanks to [vite-plugin-live-reload plugin](https://github.com/arnoson/vite-plugin-live-reload).
+Thanks to [vite-plugin-full-reload plugin](https://github.com/ElMassimo/vite-plugin-full-reload).

 ## Brief Setup for Production Mode